gemini-15/blog-engine/core/articles/state_of_ai/state_of_ai.md

 }
 ```

-We might indeed think that when we are running this type of model, in normal circumstances where running this model locally it would not necessarely be a problem.
+We might think that when running this type of model locally under normal circumstances, these vulnerabilities would not necessarily be a problem.

-Now, let's imagine we use a model found on HuggingFace like qwen coder with an agent architecture that runs the generated code and that might have access to other ressources.
-If we're able to bypass the protective measures on the model to run whatever code we want (generate malware or act as a C2 server etc...) that would not be that safe now would it?
+However, consider a scenario where we use a model found on HuggingFace like Qwen Coder within an agent architecture that runs the generated code and has access to other resources.
+If an attacker is able to bypass the protective measures on the model to run arbitrary code (generating malware or acting as a command-and-control server), this creates a significant security risk.
+The potential impact moves beyond just jailbreaking to actually executing malicious operations on your systems.

 ### Being aware of poisoning attacks => Being aware of AI supply chain attacks

-Model and data poisoning might be the consequense of supply chain vulnerabilities.
+Model and data poisoning are often the consequence of supply chain vulnerabilities.

 A model might be altered through its training data.
-If the data is not enough validated, it might contain a backdoor that could alter the outputs of a model (in a bad way obviously). **Anthropic** even wrote a paper on having [sleeper Agents where you could have backdoored LLMs that persist through safety training.](https://www.anthropic.com/research/sleeper-agents-training-deceptive-llms-that-persist-through-safety-training)
+If the data is not properly validated, it might contain a backdoor that could alter the outputs of a model in harmful ways. **Anthropic** even wrote a paper on [sleeper Agents where you could have backdoored LLMs that persist through safety training](https://www.anthropic.com/research/sleeper-agents-training-deceptive-llms-that-persist-through-safety-training).
+This research shows how difficult it can be to detect and remove these types of vulnerabilities once they're embedded in a model.

-And when we talked about backdoored models, they could also lead to a remote code execution (RCE) - [Even meta has these issues](https://www.csoonline.com/article/3810362/a-pickle-in-metas-llm-code-could-allow-rce-attacks.html).
+When we talk about backdoored models, they could also lead to remote code execution (RCE) vulnerabilities - [Even Meta has faced these issues](https://www.csoonline.com/article/3810362/a-pickle-in-metas-llm-code-could-allow-rce-attacks.html).

-*But what's the link with supply chain attacks?* Well, if you are not an AI company that has a lot of servers and GPU and a good team... well you surely just took a pre-trained model from huggingface as everybody else.
-While we usually trust Model providers to deliver safe models, we cannot really know for sure it is except if we verify the datasets and the algorithms.
+*What's the link with supply chain attacks?* If you're not an AI company with substantial server and GPU resources and a specialized security team, you've likely used a pre-trained model from HuggingFace like most practitioners.
+While we generally trust model providers to deliver safe models, we cannot be certain without verifying the datasets and algorithms ourselves.

-> BIG WARNING : We have to be aware of what we take from huggingface even if it is in safetensor format (made to be safer than pytorch's pickle and others for example).
-This is necessary for models BUT ALSO for datasets.
+> **WARNING**: We must be aware of what we download from HuggingFace, even if it's in safetensor format (which is designed to be safer than formats like PyTorch's pickle).
+This caution is necessary for both models AND datasets.

-To resolve the AI supply chain issues, I don't personally think that is it feasable through detections systems or safety training AFTER the model has been trained.
-Because as by the **Anthropic** research it resists those mechanisms.
+To address AI supply chain issues, detection systems or safety training AFTER the model has been trained are likely insufficient.
+As shown by **Anthropic's** research, malicious capabilities can resist these protective mechanisms.

-One way still remains by building verifiable ML models using tools such as [model transparency](https://github.com/sigstore/model-transparency) by the **Google team** or a AI Bill of Material (AI BOM) tool that we've built we my team last year called [AI cert](https://github.com/mithril-security/aicert).
+A more promising approach lies in building verifiable ML models using tools such as [model transparency](https://github.com/sigstore/model-transparency) developed by the **Google team**, or AI Bill of Materials (AI BOM) tools like [AI cert](https://github.com/mithril-security/aicert) that we've built with my team last year.
+These tools provide a way to verify the provenance and integrity of models before deployment, helping to establish a more secure AI supply chain.

 ## References
 - *Do Membership Inference Attacks Work on Large Language Models?* : [https://arxiv.org/pdf/2402.07841](https://arxiv.org/pdf/2402.07841)
-- *garak : LLM vulnerability scanner* - Leon Derczynski, NVIDIA : [https://github.com/NVIDIA/garak](https://github.com/NVIDIA/garak)
+- *garak: LLM vulnerability scanner* - Leon Derczynski, NVIDIA : [https://github.com/NVIDIA/garak](https://github.com/NVIDIA/garak)
 - *Sleeper Agents: Training Deceptive LLMs that Persist Through Safety Training* - Anthropic : [https://www.anthropic.com/research/sleeper-agents-training-deceptive-llms-that-persist-through-safety-training](https://www.anthropic.com/research/sleeper-agents-training-deceptive-llms-that-persist-through-safety-training)
-- *A pickle in Meta’s LLM code could allow RCE attacks* - csoonline.com : [https://www.csoonline.com/article/3810362/a-pickle-in-metas-llm-code-could-allow-rce-attacks.html](https://www.csoonline.com/article/3810362/a-pickle-in-metas-llm-code-could-allow-rce-attacks.html)
+- *A pickle in Meta's LLM code could allow RCE attacks* - csoonline.com : [https://www.csoonline.com/article/3810362/a-pickle-in-metas-llm-code-could-allow-rce-attacks.html](https://www.csoonline.com/article/3810362/a-pickle-in-metas-llm-code-could-allow-rce-attacks.html)